-The educational mission of the Department of Emergency Medicine is to educate future leaders and scholars who will advance the practice of emergency medicine at all levels, from local to international.
+The educational mission of the Department of Emergency Medicine is to educate future leaders and scholars who will advance the practice of emergency medicine.

 - Clerkship Students

 All Yale Medical Students participate in a three-week EM clerkship.
 Students work closely with Yale EM faculty and residents while providing direct patient care.
 They are exposed to a wide range of chief complaints, pathologies and, emergency medicine procedures.
 Shifts are scheduled at both the York Street and Saint Raphael's Campuses.
 All patient care is directly and closely supervised.
 Students rotate in groups through the Yale Center for Medical Simulation as part of a 12-week EM simulation course.
 Small group case conferences are led by EM faculty and focus on applying clinical reasoning to common chief complaints in order to formulate comprehensive weighted differentials and evidence-based treatment plans.